Sacred Way: Sequence of events

 On the first day of the celebration, initiates dressed in simple attire gathered with their teachers, as well as a large crowd, in the Agora in front of the Stoa Poikile for the proclamation by the hierophant of Demeter.
 The proclamation welcomed any initiate who was not morally corrupt, instructed initiates to not reveal the experiences of the rites, and told them that they must fast between sunup and sunrise during the celebration.
 The day then ended with a parade up to the sacred precinct of Demeter called the Eleusinion.

 The second day started early with initiates walking with their teachers, families, and friends to submerge themselves in the Bay of Phaleron.
 This may have been seen as a physical and spiritual cleansing ceremony for the initiates.

 The third day was a day for sacrifices and sacred offerings.
 Each initiate was tasked with sacrificing a suckling pig, while the officials of the ceremony sacrificed other animals for feasts later on in the day.
 There's a great deal of speculation as to the origins, reasons, and even practices during this day.
-Some suggest the blood of the suckling pig was sprinkled on the initiates for purification, while others suggest that sacrifices originally consisted of first fruits and grains, but were then discarded for animal sacrifices in protest against Athenian use of the first harvest for war taxes during the Pelopponesian War.
+Some suggest the blood of the suckling pig was sprinkled on the initiates for purification, while others suggest that sacrifices originally consisted of first fruits and grains, but were then discarded for animal sacrifices in protest against Athenian use of the first harvest for war taxes during the Peloponnesian War.

 On the fourth day, the cults of Asclepius, God of Medicine, and Hygieia, Goddess of Health, joined the celebration in Athens.
 Sacrifices were then held in the evening at the Eleusinion and special blessings were called upon for doctors and healers.
 At night, initiates participated in what could have been described as a night watch and invited divine visitation to help focus on healing of physical ailments, emotional distress, or spiritual limitations.
 At the end of the night, they would tell their dreams to an attendant and follow their guidance on how to perform certain actions for healing to occur.